thiagopnts/super-osvaldo/README.md

 Super Osvaldo™

-running like there wasn't tomorrow
+running like there is no tomorrow

 ![osvaldo running like there wasn't tomorrow](http://cl.ly/VuSk/output.gif)